Chime Review: An Online Banking Option With No Monthly Fees

-How To Open a Chime Account
+How To Open an Account

-- Create an account password.
+- Create an account password

-- Wait for approval.
+- Wait for approval

-- Wait for a Chime Visa debit card to arrive in the mail.
+- Wait for a Chime debit Visa card to arrive in the mail

 Chime vs. Competitors

-|Ally Bank||Broader account options|
+|Ally||Broader account options|

-|Capital One||Online banking with some physical locations|
+|Capital One||Online banking with some physical branches|